 Power failure alarm using transformer and relay

-This power failure alarm circuit is very simple and is very useful.
-This It can be used with electric ovens, a refrigeration systems or to prevent a thief from cutting off the electrical power, because it immediately warns of the problem.
-It also serves you when the fuses have blown.
+This main power failure alarm circuit is very simple and is very useful.
+It can be used with electric ovens, a refrigeration systems or to prevent a thief from cutting off the electrical power, because it immediately warns of the problem.
+It also serves you to warn us when the fuses have blown.

 You can connect any kind of device, at the output of the circuit (relay) to call attention, such as a light, a siren or both.
 See the diagram below.

 Power Failure Alarm Operation

 The primary winding of the 120/240 to 12 VAC transformer (T) is connected to the power lines, The transformer secondary sine wave voltage is half-wave rectified by the diode (D) and then flattened by means of an electrolytic capacitor (C).

 Relay should be a 1 pole 2 throw device.
 This means that the armature move between two possible contacts.
 The diagram below shows the diagram of a 1-pole, 2-shot relay.

 - When there is electrical power, relay is activated and the armature is connected to one throw. (contacts D and C are active)